Know What to Do and Not to Do if Your Vehicle Breaks Down and Leaves You Stuck on the Road

 personal safety is your first priority

-braking might not be the best instinctive reaction
+braking might not be the best thing to do

 While you can't choose where your vehicle finally says that it's had enough, you may be able to guide your vehicle to a safer place by keeping your cool.
 If you are still in motion, you might instinctively brake when something unforeseen starts to happen.
 But that could be a mistake.
 If you are traveling at a decent speed and your engine loses most power, you can still use your momentum to pull far off the roadway or into a parking lot, even if it's into the dirt and you've just washed your car.
 If your first instinct is to brake, you're suddenly coming to a stop in the middle of the road with no power to move.

-If your can't be driven, call for help.
-If you have an auto club membership or a new vehicle with roadside assistance, it might be a simple matter of waiting for rescue.
-If not, you'll need to reach out to someone who can get you or a tow truck company.
+If your car can't be driven, call for a tow truck or someone to take you to a safer place.
+If you have an auto club membership or a vehicle with roadside assistance, it might be a simple matter of waiting for rescue.
+If not, you'll need to reach out to someone who can come get you or a tow truck company.
 Don't forget that you'll need to know where you want your vehicle towed.
 You can always tow it home and then tow it again to a repair faculty once you've had time to research them.
+Even if your vehicle no longer has roadside assistance, you may be able to get a free tow from your car's manufacturer if you have it towed to and repaired by a dealership.

-If you are in a dangerous situation, such as in the middle of traffic, call the police and stay in the vehicle.
+If you are in a dangerous situation, such as in the middle of traffic, call the police and stay in the car.
+Don't be afraid to dial 911.
 They can assist you with traffic control and with getting a tow truck dispatched more quickly.
-They are there to help you with the immediate danger, not to help you push your car, change your tire, bring you gas or give you a ride.
-But most will volunteer to do these things if the call volume is low and there are no other pressing emergencies.
+They are there to help you with the immediate danger of helping to ensure your safety, not to help you push your car, change your tire, bring you gas or give you a ride.

 If you are on a North Carolina highway or if you do not know which local jurisdiction you are in, you may call the North Carolina Highway Patrol by dialing *HP (*47) from your cell phone.
 State Troopers are great about stopping to assist disabled motorists.